Krister-Johansson/cross-granularity/README.md

 ## Features

 - **Multiple Time Presets**: Quick access to 1 week, 1 month, 3 months, 6 months, and 1 year views
-- **Custom Date Range**: Pick any arbitrary date range with a calendar picker
+- **Custom Date Range**: Pick any arbitrary date range with a calendar picker featuring week numbers and Monday start
-- **Dynamic Resolution**: Switch between hour, day, week, month, and year granularities
+- **Dynamic Resolution**: Switch between hour, day, week, month, and year granularities (auto-sorted)
 - **Smart Navigation**: Prev/Next buttons that maintain context and move by the appropriate time span
 - **Today Button**: Instantly return to the current time period
+- **"Now" Indicator**: Visual red line showing the current time position on the chart
 - **URL State Management**: All settings persist in the URL for easy sharing and bookmarking
-- **Empty States**: Beautiful UI feedback when no data is available
+- **Loading & Empty States**: Beautiful UI feedback using shadcn Empty component with animated loaders
+- **Timezone Aware**: Consistent timezone handling across all date operations

 ## Getting Started